 A few things to look for when purchasing a Japanese Maple Tree.

-TIP 1 Where did the tree come from, how old is it, how many times has it been repotted, was it a field grown tree recently potted into a container?
-(BEWARE OF THIS ONE)
+TIP 1 Where did the tree come from; how old is it; how many times has it been repotted; was it a field grown tree recently potted into a container?
+(BEWARE OF THIS ONE)!

-Tip 4 Is the tree grafted or on its own roots.
+Tip 4 Is the tree grafted or on its own roots?
 Different varieties are grown from cuttings, grafting or from seed.
 If it is grafted inspect the graft union.
-Be sure it is well healed and not fresh or loose.
+Be sure it is well-healed and not fresh or loose.
 Graft unions are easily broken in wind, snow or ice.
-If it is cutting grown make sure it is well rooted.
+If it is cutting-grown, make sure it is well rooted.

-I have been growing Japanese maple trees for 20 years and the best root enhancement method to date is the SMART POT® fabric bag growing pot.
-Compared to other growing pots or methods on the market, plants grown in a Smart Pot® have the healthier root system!
-PERIOD The fabric bag allows for optimum oxygen exchange, a lower perched water table, better ground heat and cooling transfer, eliminates all circling roots, and produces the most feeder roots of any other growing container.
+I have been growing Japanese maple trees for 20 years and the best root enhancement method to date is the fabric bag growing pot.
+Compared to other growing pots or methods on the market, plants grown in a Root Pouch® have a healthier root system.
+PERIOD!
+The fabric bag allows for optimum oxygen exchange, a lower perched water table, better ground heat and cooling transfer, eliminates all circling roots, and produces the most feeder roots of any other growing container.
 What does this mean to you the customer?
 You are purchasing a plant or tree that has been grown using the best growing method available.
 These root enhancements will allow your tree to establish more quickly in your native soil, due to the abundance of feeder roots.
 You tree will tolerate soil moisture fluctuations better, which reduces leaf burn or leaf scorch.